runemalm/OpenDDD.NET/docs/gettingstarted.rst

 Repositories
 ------------

-A repository is the interface for getting & saving your aggregate root from/to the database.
+A repository is the interface for getting & saving your aggregates from/to the database.

-Subclass the ``Repository`` base class for each aggregate root.
+Subclass the ``Repository`` base class for each aggregate.

-There are some base methods for e.g. getting all aggregate roots, getting by ID, saving an aggregate root, etc. You will need to add methods for the queries that are specific to your aggregate root and domain model.
+There are some base methods for e.g. getting all aggregates, getting by ID, saving an aggregate, etc. You will need to add methods for the queries that are specific to your aggregate and domain model.

 You will create one interface per repository, and one adapter for each of the technology implementations you want to support.